EyasuTeshome/shifttracker/interview-prep/comparing-weak-cover-letters-versus-strong-cover-letters.md

 The goal of a cover letter is twofold: **to show not only why you’d be a good fit for this specific job, but also why your personality would be a good fit for this specific team**.
 Your cover letter shouldn’t just be a rephrasing of your resume; it should tell the story of how your skillset contributed to your accomplishments.

-We'll begin this lesson by giving you a comparison of a **weak** cover letter versus a **strong one**.
+In this article, we will compare a **weak** cover letter versus a **strong one**.
 Please open up the following documents for reference:

 [A Fake Job Posting](https://docs.google.com/document/u/1/d/1iB4ZriVa3Gm5_agoAwlLwxW9G_8lC97bXFMWEw6v9gs/edit)